fibbojs/fibbo/docs/api/2d/classes/FRigidBody.md

 > **new FRigidBody**(`component`, `options`?): [`FRigidBody`](FRigidBody.md)

-Creates a rigid body for the given component.
+Creates a rigidBody for the given component.

 #### Parameters

 • **component**: [`FComponent`](FComponent.md)

-The component which the collider will be attached to.
+The component which the rigidBody will be attached to.

 • **options?**: [`FRigidBodyOptions`](../interfaces/FRigidBodyOptions.md)

-The options for the rigid body.
+The options for the rigidBody.

 #### Returns